mwcproject/mwc-qt-wallet/DOC/cold_wallet.md

 Please note, by running Ubuntu on a USB stick you might run into the following issues:
  - UEFI Bios might not handle the removable boot drive well.
  - USB stick will wear relatively fast.
  - You will need to install needed packages offline.
-For example qt libraries need to be installed.
+The following packages are needed:
+   1. qt5-default
+   2. libncursesw5

 Full explanation is out of scope for this document.